Are you enjoying our content? Don’t miss out! Sign up!

 We have built strong alliances with Bay Area nonprofits for community-building efforts.

-Our CBO partners span diverse groups: East Palo Alto Center for Community Media (EPACCM), Asian Americans for Community Involvement (AACI), Ethnic Media Services (EMS), Sikh Coalition, Hindu America Foundation (HAF), DingDing TV, India Community Center (ICC), LGBTQ support groups Parivar and Trikone, among others.
+Our CBO partners span diverse groups: East Palo Alto Center for Community Media (EPACCM), Asian Americans for Community Involvement (AACI), Ethnic Media Services (EMS), Sikh Coalition, Hindu America Foundation (HAF), DingDing TV, India Community Center (ICC), LGBTQ support groups Parivar, among others.

 Since 1987, India Currents has carved out a leadership role at the center of the ethnic media ecosystem in California and become a trusted brand and “go-to” hub for in-depth news and information on Indian Americans.
 We offer a successful blueprint for other local media outlets.
 Our insights have led the way on how nonprofit community leaders like us can innovate and deliver quality journalism in the digital ecosystem.